 - Metabolic acidosis, which will cause compensatory hyperventilation.
-This may occur with diabetic ketoacidosis or with renal failure.
+This may occur with diabetic ketoacidosis or with acute kidney injury.
 Carbon dioxide is a very weak acid but the volume exchanged in a day makes it the most important contributor to acid base balance.

 - Problems of respiratory exchange may exist, including V/Q imbalance due to, for example, pulmonary embolism or poor gas exchange with pulmonary oedema.

 - Hypoxia, which can be the result of altitude, especially when ascent has been too rapid and acclimatisation has not occurred.
 Hyperventilation can cause mountain sickness with cerebral oedema.
 Rapid descent is imperative as the condition can be fatal.

 - Fever, toxins and drugs - these can all increase the respiratory rate, possibly by a central action on the brain.